Welcome to 100 Days of Ginseng: Stewardship Countdown 2022

 If you interact with ginseng plants, learn more about becoming a good steward and plant every seed!

-If you dig ginseng, learn about minimizing impact of your harvest by using the principles of good stewardship and ethical harvest.
-As a harvester, you are where this important process begins.
+If you dig ginseng, learn about the local laws and how to minimize the impact of your harvest by using the principles of good stewardship and ethical harvest.

-If you don't harvest ginseng (or know what it looks like:), you can still help by supporting businesses who sustainably source slow growing, at-risk botanicals like ginseng, goldenseal, black cohosh and blue cohosh.
+If you don't interact with ginseng, you can still help by supporting businesses who sustainably source slow growing, at-risk botanicals like ginseng, goldenseal, black cohosh and blue cohosh.

 You can also support groups who educate folks about stewardship, promote ethical harvest and support forest farmers who sustainably grow and forest farm American Ginseng.